Bergen's pedestrian and bike tunnel is now open to the public.

 What hours will the Fyllingsdal tunnel be open?

-The tunnel will be open from 5.30am to 11.30pm daily.
+The tunnel is open from 5.30am to 11.30pm daily.
 It features well-lit rest stops and security cameras throughout.
 Emergency phones are available every 250 metres.

 Colourful dynamic lighting will create a wave of light when a cyclist or pedestrian enters the tunnel at either end, alerting cyclists to oncoming traffic.
 It is also lined with artwork and installations to make the journey more interesting.